 Alimony is always awarded at the discretion of the court, and there is no brightline rule that entitles any person to receive alimony.
 Those with further questions on whether they may be eligible for spousal support payments may benefit from contacting a lawyer in Johns Creek for a more thorough evaluation.

 Courts generally determine alimony amounts according to the needs of the receiving party and the ability of the other party to pay support.
-Under O.C.G.A. §19-6-1, courts have the power to consider how both parties behave towards each other in deciding whether to grant alimony.
+Under O.C.G.A. §19-6-1, courts have the power to consider how both parties behave toward each other in deciding whether to grant alimony.
 A court may consider any or all of the following factors in setting the amount of alimony, according to O.C.G.A. §19-6-5:

 A spousal support attorney could provide further information on alimony determinations in Johns Creek.